Perturbation theory for the $\Phi^4_3$ measure, revisited with Hopf algebras: Introduction

 The $\Phi^4_d$ model, defined on the $d$-dimensional torus with $d\in\set{1,2,3}$, is probably one of the simplest non-trivial models in Euclidean quantum field theory.
 Here non-trivial means that the model can be proven to behave differently from a Gaussian field.
 In dimension $d=4$, it has been shown that the $\Phi^4_d$ model is indeed trivial~\cite{Aizenmann-Duminil-Copin}.

 Despite it being simpler than other models, the analysis of the $\Phi^4$ model is by no means easy.
 The earliest works by Glimm and Jaffe and by Feldman approached the problem via a detailed combinatorial analysis of Feynman diagrams~\cite{Glimm_Jaffe_68,Glimm_Jaffe_73,Feldman74,Glimm_Jaffe_81}, entailing very long and technical proofs.
 Over the years, the analysis of the model has been gradually simplified.
 The works~\cite{BCGNOPS78,BCGNOPS_80} introduced the idea of using a renormalisation group approach, consisting in a decomposition of the covariance of the underlying Gaussian reference field into scales, which then allows to integrate sucessively over one scale after the other.
-This method was further perfected in~\cite{Brydges_Dimock_Hurd_CMP_95}, using polymers to control error terms, an approach based on ideas from statistical physics~\cite{Gruber_Kunz_71}.
+This method was further perfected in~\cite{Brydges_Dimock_Hurd_CMP_95}, using polymers to control error terms, an approach based on ideas from statistical phy\-sics~\cite{Gruber_Kunz_71}.

 In another direction, the approach provided in~\cite{Brydges_Frohlich_Sokal_CPM83,Brydges_Frohlich_Sokal_CMP83_RW} allows to bound correlation functions (or $n$-point functions) without having to compute the partition function explicitly, by using it as a generating function.
-This involves the derivation of skeleton inequalities, which were obtained up to third order in~\cite{Brydges_Frohlich_Sokal_CPM83}, and later extended to all orders in~\cite{Bovier_Felder_CMP84}.
+This involves the derivation of ske\-le\-ton inequalities, which were obtained up to third order in~\cite{Brydges_Frohlich_Sokal_CPM83}, and later extended to all orders in~\cite{Bovier_Felder_CMP84}.
+As an application, the latter work contains another proof for the asymptotic nature of perturbation theory for the~$\Phi^4_d$ model in dimensions~$d \in \{2,3\}$, a result that had earlier been obtained by different methods in~\cite{Feldman_Osterwalder_76} when~$d=3$ and~\cite{Dimock_1974} when~$d = 2$.
+In fact, based upon earlier work in~\cite{Glimm_Jaffe_Spencer_1974}, the article~\cite{Dimock_1974} establishes this result for more general polynomial~$P(\Phi)_2$ models.
 A relatively compact derivation of bounds on the partition function based on the Bou\'e--Dupuis formula was recently obtained in~\cite{Barashkov_Gubinelli_18}.
+Besides, novel techniques based on singular stochastic PDEs have led to a new proof that the perturbative expansion for~$\Phi^4_2$ is asymptotic~\cite{Shen_Zhu_Zhu_23}.